fernandito77777/MigrationDatabaseOnAWS/docs/TestDataPipeline/CheckDataViz.md

 12. click `customers_vw analysis`
     ![](../../images/TestDataPipeline/CheckDataViz/12.png)

-The data will then change based on the actual data
+The data will then change based on the actual data.
     ![](../../images/TestDataPipeline/CheckDataViz/12-2.png)

 [BACK TO WORKSHOP GUIDE](../../README.md)